ASFHyP3/geospatial-ai-tutorials/NAS/initial_setup.md

 [This tutorial](https://www.nas.nasa.gov/hecc/support/kb/setting-up-ssh-passthrough_232.html) describes how to setup SSH pass-through once public key authentication is setup.

-## 3. Conda settings
+## 3. (Optional) Conda settings
 NAS comes with pre-built conda environments that can be used for processing (see the full list [here](https://www.nas.nasa.gov/hecc/support/kb/machine-learning-overview_572.html)).
-Unfortunately, none of the provided environments fit our needs, so we will need to do some setup to create our own.
+If none of the provided environments fit your needs, you can install your own environments after some setup.

+**Note that the NAS staff has created the `terramind` conda environment for us.
+You don't need to follow this setup to use that environment.**

 This involves:
 1. Pre-loading conda on startup